grafana/tutorials/content/tutorials/grafana-fundamentals.md

 The most basic alert consists of two parts:

 1. A _Contact Point_ - A Contact point defines how Grafana delivers an alert.
-When the conditions of an _alert rule_ are met, Grafana notifies the contacnt points, or channels, configured for that alert.
+When the conditions of an _alert rule_ are met, Grafana notifies the contact points, or channels, configured for that alert.
 Some popular channels include email, webhooks, Slack notifications, and PagerDuty notifications.
-1. An _Alert rule_ - An Alert rules defines one or more _conditions_ that Grafana regularly evaluates.
+1. An _Alert rule_ - An Alert rule defines one or more _conditions_ that Grafana regularly evaluates.
 When these evaluations meet the rule's criteria, the alert is triggered.

 To begin, let's set up a webhook Contact Point.
 Once we have a usable endpoint, we'll write an alert rule and trigger a notification.

 ### Create a Contact Point for Grafana Managed Alerts

 In this step, we'll set up a new Contact Point.
 This contact point will use the _webhooks_ channel.
 In order to make this work, we also need an endpoint for our webhook channel to receive the alert.
-We will use (requestbin.com)[https://requestbin.com] to quickly set up that test endpoint.
+We will use [requestbin.com](https://requestbin.com) to quickly set up that test endpoint.
 This way we can make sure that our alert is actually sending a notification somewhere.

 1. Browse to [requestbin.com](https://requestbin.com).
 1. Under the **Create Request Bin** button, click the **public bin** link.